Recent polling indicates that 44% of Canadians feel housing affordability is their biggest worry. Local leaders share their concern.

-Canada is in the midst of a housing crisis and municipalities are on the front lines.
+Canada is in the grip of a housing and affordability crisis and municipalities are on the front lines.
 Housing is more than just a roof over your head, but a place to foster a sense of safety, belonging and economic opportunity.
 Yet across Canada, safe and affordable housing options are dwindling.
-This makes it harder for cities and communities to retain residents and attract new businesses.

 We need leadership from all orders of government to tackle the housing affordability crisis.
 Together, we can make sure everyone in Canada can access a safe, decent and affordable place to call home.